RandyCantrell.com

 What I'm Up To At The Moment

-One of my podcasts likely brought you here - GrowGreat.com or LeaningTowardWisdom.com or HotSpringsVillageInsideOut.com.
+One of my podcasts likely brought you here - GrowGreat.com LeaningTowardWisdom.com or HotSpringsVillageInsideOut.com.

 Grow.Great-A.City.Government.Leadership.Podcast Hot Springs Village Inside Out

-My podcast topics of passion include leadership, personal development/improvement, peer advantage and wisdom.
+My podcast topics of passion include leadership, personal development/improvement, and wisdom.
 And of course, Hot Springs Village, Arkansas - my favorite place.

 Everything is hard until it's easy.